bdurbrow/NABU-ESP32-TR1863/README.md

 Carefully remove the TR1863 UART IC from it's socket on the NABU main board.
 It's located near the DIN-5 RS422 port that would have connected to the NABU Cable Adapter.
 A proper IC extractor tool helps here, but it can be done with a small flat screwdriver if you are very careful.

-After soldering the sockets, headers, and SD card module into the NABU-ESP32-TR1863 PCB, install the 74HC4050 IC and the TR1863 UART IC into it's socket on the NABU-ESP32-TR1863 PCB.
-Next, install the ESP32 DevKitC module into the female header sockets for it.
+After soldering the sockets, headers, and SD card module into the NABU-ESP32-TR1863 PCB, install the 74HC4050 IC and the TR1863 UART IC into it's socket on the NABU-ESP32-TR1863 PCB. **CAUTION:** Be sure to install the ICs in the correct orientation - especially the TR1863 as it is rather difficult to find a new one these days.
+Next, install the ESP32 DevKitC module into the female header sockets for it; also being careful about the orientation.

 Using the round-pin header sockets on the far right side of the NABU-ESP32-TR1863 PCB, install it into the socket on the NABU main board that the TR1863 UART IC came out of.